Kana Nishino: 2024–present: Comeback to the music industry, 15th Anniversary and touring

 On February 14, 2024, Nishino released her greatest hits album All Time Best: Love Collection 15th Anniversary and video album MV Collection: All Time Best 15th Anniversary.
 She announced her returning to the music industry on June 25, 2024, by releasing the single "EYES ON YOU" on July 5, the EP Love Again on September 18, and holding the concert "Kana Nishino Love Again Live 2024" at Yokohama Arena on November 13 and 14, the same venue as her last concert before her hiatus.
 The EP Love Again peaked at number 2 on the Billboard Japan Hot Albums chart and on the Oricon Albums chart, selling 100,365 copies by the end of 2024 according to the latter.
 The title track "EYES ON YOU" reached number 16 on the Billboard Japan Hot 100.

 On November 13, 2024, Nishino announced the nationwide arena tour "Fall In Love With You Again Tour 2025" which took place in five different cities between April and June 2025.
 On December 13, 2024, it was announced that Nishino would appear on the 75th NHK Kōhaku Uta Gassen on December 31, marking her first appearance on the prestigious year-end show since 2018 and her 10th overall.
 She performed a medley of the songs "Best Friend" and "EYES ON YOU".
 On May 9, 2025, she released the digital single "With You" which peaked at number 77 on the Billboard Japan Hot 100.
-On June 22, 2025, she announced a two-day Special Live "Christmas Magic" which will take place on December 17 and 18, 2025, at K-Arena Yokohama.
+On June 22, 2025, she announced a two-day Special Live "Christmas Magic" which took place on December 17 and 18, 2025, at K-Arena Yokohama.
 On July 11, 2025, she appeared for the first time on the popular YouTube Channel The First Take and performed a rendition of her hit song, "Aitakute, Aitakute".
 On July 23, she appeared a second time to perform a band version of her digital single "Magical Starshine Makeup" which was released the same day.

+On February 5, 2026, she released the digital single “Kiminosei”.
+Later that month, on February 20, she announced the “HEART BEAT” National Hall Tour, scheduled to span 14 cities across Japan with 24 confirmed performances taking place from June through September 2026.
+On May 15, 2026, she released the digital song "LOVE BEAT", featuring the Japanese girl group NiziU, ahead of the physical and digital release of the EP bearing the same title on May 27.
+On June 19, it was announced that Nishino would perform the opening theme for the second part of season 4 of the anime Ascendance of a Bookworm.
+The song, titled “Power of Love”, was released digitally on July 10 and is scheduled for a physical single release on August 26.
+It marks Nishino’s first physical single since “Bedtime Story” in 2018.